richard-scryber/scryber.core/docs/component_linking.rst

 External Links to Urls
 -----------------------

 Using the href attribute a remote link can be made to any url or local document.
+If it's not one of the other type it will be assumed to be a link.
 Links can also contain images or any other content, and can use the target='_blank' to open in a new tab.

 .. code-block:: xml